twilson63/s3fs-recipe/s3fs/readme.md

 ## Support

-If you have any problems or change requests to this recipe please contact team@jackrussellsoftware.com
+If you have any problems or change requests to this recipe create an issue or submit a pull request on https://github.com/twilson63/s3fs-recipe